Animal Jam Classic: Merchandise

 Animal Jam Classic shirts, stuffed animals, hats, in-game currency, books, and toys were previously sold on the Animal Jam Outfitters site.
 As of 2025, the Animal Jam Outfitters site is now the Animal Jam Shop and only sells digital gift certificates and memberships for Animal Jam Classic and Animal Jam.

 In 2013, WildWorks partnered with Sidekix to produce a set of eight stuffed animals modeled after the Animal Jam Classic avatars that can be "flipped" into a ball.
 In October 2015, the company named Jazwares as the main toy partner for the Animal Jam Classic brand.
 Jazwares began developing figures, playsets, and plush items which were launched internationally in 2016.
 In June 2016, WildWorks released Animal Jam Classic toys which consisted mainly of stuffed animals, figures, and toy sets.
 One of which is a series of toys called "Animal Jam Adopt-a-Pet" which comes with a miniature figure of a pet from the game and two accessories in a den shaped box, along with an in-game item code.
 Since the release, four series of toys have been released so far, featuring different pets, accessories, and dens.
 On November 16, 2016, WildWorks launched the "Animal Jam Box", a subscription box that contained merchandise sent to those who subscribed to the plan.
-As of spring 2020, the subscription box is no longer available.
+The subscription box was discontinued in Spring 2020.
 In early 2019, WildWorks' contract with Jazwares ended, and thus the company could no longer make merchandise with Jazwares.
+Pillow Pets based on Animal Jam Classic in-game avatars were previously sold on the Pillow Pets official website, and on various online stores including Amazon.

-In April 2025, WildWorks announced that they would be working with Makeship to produce a plush of the Pet Sugar Glider from Animal Jam, the petition began a few days later and succeeded the goal of 200 supporters meaning final preorders went live in July and it is now currently in the production phase.
+In April 2025, WildWorks announced that they would be working with the crowdfunding platform Makeship to produce a plush of the Pet Sugar Glider from Animal Jam.
+After the petition succeeded its goal of 200 supporters preorders went live in July.
+The product's limited run ended in August of the same year.
 A code for both Animal Jam and Animal Jam Classic was sent to backers via email which gave them an in-game den item of the Pet Sugar Glider Plush.
 They plan to produce more plushies with Makeship in the future.

-Pillow Pets based on Animal Jam Classic in-game avatars were previously sold on the Pillow Pets official website, and on various online stores including Amazon.